Religion in Germany: Church figures and other estimates

 German major religious bodies publish yearly updated records of their membership.

 Only certain religious group publish updated figures on their official membership, and this kind of data is collected in order to levy taxes on the registered membership of those churches, which corresponds to 9% of the total income tax (8% in Baden-Württemberg).
 According to a study, nearly 29% of the persons who unregistered from their church in 2022 did so in order to avoid paying the church tax.
-According to a 2017 study by the Pew Research Center, around 20% of people who are not registered to any church nonetheless consider themselves Christians.
+According to a 2017 study by the Pew Research Center, around 20% of people who are not registered to any church nonetheless considered themselves Christians.

-According to these church stats, Christianity is the largest religious group in Germany, with around 39.8 million adherents (47.7%) in 2024 of whom 19.8 million are Catholics (23.7%) and 18 million are Protestants (21.5%).
+According to these church stats, Christianity is the largest religious group in Germany, with around 38.7 million adherents (46.3%) in 2025 of whom 19.2 million are Catholics (23%) and 17.4 million are Protestants (20.8%).

 According to other estimates, Eastern Orthodox Christianity has 1.2 million members or 1.5% of the population.
 Other minor Christian religions counted together have approximately 0.8 million members, forming 1% of the total population.

 The second largest religion in Germany is Islam, with around 3.3–4.7 million adherents (3.9–5.7% of the population), almost all of whom have full or partial foreign background.
 Smaller religious groups include Buddhism (0.2%), Judaism (0.1%), Hinduism (0.1%), Yazidis (0.1%) and others (0.3%).
-At the end of 2024, 39.1 million or 46.8% of the country's population were not affiliated with any church or religion.
+At the end of 2025, 40.1 million or 48.1% of the country's population were not affiliated with any church or religion.

 Demographers estimate that in Germany there are around 100,000 religious Jews (Judaism), and a further 90,000 ethnic Jews with no religion, around 100,000 Yazidis, 130,000 Hindus, and 270,000 Buddhists.